 I’m interested in becoming a financial advisor.
 What do you consider the best way to get started in your industry?

 Whew.
-That might seem like an easy question to answer, but SO much has changed since I got in the business over 15 years ago.
+That might seem like an easy question to answer, but SO much has changed since I got into the business over 15 years ago.

 How I Got Started: A Look Back In Time